lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ### Visualisation

-For visualisation of the phylogeny, we recommend working in iToL [@Letunic2019] [itol.embl.de](https://itol.embl.de/).
+For visualisation of the phylogeny, I recommend working in iToL [@Letunic2019] [itol.embl.de](https://itol.embl.de/).
 Like the JuPyter notebook, iToL works in an internet browser.
-Unfortunately the free version of iToL does not allow to save the layout of a phylogeny anymore, but a paid version allows you to do so.
+Unfortunately, the free version of iToL does not allow to save the layout of a phylogeny anymore, but a paid version allows you to do so.

-When uploading a treefile into iToL, we take several steps to turn it into a final figure.
+When uploading a treefile into iToL, I take several steps to turn it into a final figure.
-First is rooting the tree, when working with land-plants, we typically root an algae sequences.
+First is rooting the tree, when working with land-plants, I typically root on algae sequences.
 Second is colouring the major clades as in +@tbl:tbl7_1kP_sample_counts: clade, and adjusting any text size and colour.
-We recommend doing so by using annotation files rather than doing it manually.
+I recommend doing so by using annotation files rather than doing it manually.
 These annotation files can also be shared in a Git repository for reproducibility.
+For refined visualisation, one can download the tree as a `.svg` file and edit it further in InkScape.
+InkScape is a free and open source vector image editor which houses all tools required for making high quality publication ready figures.
+Nearly all figures in this thesis were made with the software.

+In interpreting the phylogeny, I critically interpret correct speciation patterns.
+The order in which the 6 main land plant clades have evolved is not debated, and a phylogeny should not contain major violations of this order.
+Next, ortholgous groups can be infered and annotated according to the guide sequences added earlier.
+One may then see if any sequence of interest is reliably placed within such an orthologous clade.
 Optionally, more data can be added onto the tree, such as the MSA, RNA-seq data, certain groupings, protein domains, etcetera.
 We discuss these options further in the Usecases section.